Supporting Swiss polar Science

 The Swiss Polar Institute was created to provide services to and promote synergies within the polar community in Switzerland.

-The objectives of the SPI are to:
+The objectives of the SPI are the following:

-- Strengthening Swiss polar science to address global challenges: The SPI supports and enables the performance of cutting edge Swiss research that addresses key global challenges in polar regions and comparable extreme high-altitude environments;
+- Strengthening Swiss polar science to address global challenges: The SPI supports and enables the performance of cutting-edge Swiss research that addresses key global challenges in polar regions and comparable extreme high-altitude environments;

-- Creating new synergies: In its actions, the SPI pays particular attention to linking science from different polar regions and comparable remote high altitude environments;
+- Creating new synergies: In its actions, the SPI pays particular attention to linking science from different polar regions and comparable remote high-altitude environments;

 - Bringing polar science closer to the Swiss public: The SPI seeks to enhance the visibility and understanding of polar regions and related scientific questions within targeted audiences in Switzerland;